alexander-schoenmann/carlist/README.md

 Bugfixes: Please describe what kind of bug your fix solve and give me feedback how to reproduce the issue.
 I'm going to accept only bugfixes if I can reproduce the issue.

 Features: Not every feature is relevant for the bulk of ```carlist``` users.
 In addition: I don't want to make ```carlist``` even more complicated in usability for an edge case feature.
 It helps to have a discussion about a new feature before you open a pull request.

+### 2.2 Contact
+If you have any questions regarding the project, please do not hesitate to contact me.
+I can be reached at alexander@schoenmann.co.at